Prince Francis Joseph of Battenberg: Biography

 Named after the Emperor of Austria, he was known as Franzjos to his parents and siblings.
 At one time, he was considered for the throne of Bulgaria, which eventually went to his brother Alexander; nonetheless, as Alexander was unmarried and without legitimate heirs at the time, Francis Joseph was considered heir presumptive to the throne.
 He followed his brother to Bulgaria, where he served as a colonel in the Bulgarian cavalry, seeing action during the Serbo-Bulgarian War.
 During the coup of 1886, he was arrested and expelled from Bulgaria, along with his brother.
 His cousin, and later sister-in-law, Victoria described him in her memoirs:

 He was a delicate boy and was brought up on strictly ladylike lines by the governess of his sister, Adele Bassing.
 Our tomboy ways rather distressed him.
 He was very fond of reading and to prevent us from disturbing him too much, he suggested we should play Robinson Crusoe, he filling the part of Crusoe, Ella and I being two men Fridays, whom he incessantly sent away on important duties, while he remained in the improvised hut, reading in peace.
 He was good-natured, however, and I remember his helping us to search in the hay for a lost hair ribbon - a fruitless quest on his part, as he was very short sighted.

 From an early age Francis Joseph showed great interest in science, and unlike his brothers – who pursued careers in the military – he pursued a career in academics; in 1891 he published an academic study on Bulgarian economic history, which he dedicated to his brother.

-Personal life

 At a family reunion in London in 1894 Franz Joseph met Consuelo Vanderbilt, the daughter of an extremely wealthy American railway tycoon William Kissam Vanderbilt.
 He made a marriage proposal to Consuelo, but she disliked him and turned him down.

-In 1897 he married Princess Ana Petrović-Njegoš of Montenegro (1874–1971), the sixth daughter of King Nicholas I of Montenegro and his wife, Queen Milena.
-The couple met at Cimiez, France, where the he was a guest of the visiting Queen Victoria and Anna was visiting her sister Princess Milica of Montenegro and brother-in-law Grand Duke Peter Nikolaevich of Russia.
-In La Turbie, a small party composed of Queen Victoria, Princess Alice of Battenberg, Prince Francis Joseph, Princess Anna, and others went on an afternoon drive together.
-While most of the party went to a booth to view a camera obscura, Anna and Francis Joseph broke away; soon afterwards, Francis Joseph's brother Prince Louis of Battenberg announced his engagement to Princess Anna.

-There were no children out of this marriage.

-Balkan wars and World War I

-He served as a colonel in the Montenegrin Army during the Balkan Wars.